Larry Smith (Canadian politician)

-Larry W. Smith, CQ (born April 28, 1951) is a Canadian athlete, businessperson and member of the Senate of Canada.
+Larry W. Smith, CQ (born April 28, 1951) is a Canadian athlete, businessperson and former member of the Senate of Canada.
 He served as Leader of the Opposition in the Senate from April 2017 until November 2019.

 Education

 Smith graduated from Bishop's University with a bachelor's degree in economics.
 He was the first overall selection of the 1972 CFL draft and went on to play nine seasons in the Canadian Football League, all of them as a running back with the Montreal Alouettes.
 Smith earned a Bachelor of Civil Law from McGill University in 1976, having undertaken his studies for law while playing pro football.

 Football management career

 Smith became the Canadian Football League's eighth commissioner in 1992 and oversaw the league's ill-fated attempt to expand to the United States.
 Smith then oversaw the re-location of the Baltimore Stallions to Montreal, where they became the Montreal Alouettes for the CFL's 1996 season.
 After resigning as commissioner in 1997, Smith served as president of the Alouettes until 2001 and again from 2004 to 2010.

 Smith was announced as a member of the Canadian Football Hall of Fame 2023 class on March 16, 2023, in the builder's category.